rachit836/Exp-2-size-of-string-and-positive-negative-integers/README.md

 Tools Required:
 Visual Studio Code (VS Code)

-C++ Compiler (MinGW-w64 via MSYS2)

-Terminal / Command Prompt for compilation and execution

 Theory:
 In C++, data types are used to define the type of data a variable can hold.
 The fundamental data types include:

-int – integer values (e.g., 1, -5)
+1.int – integer values (e.g., 1, -5)

-float – floating point numbers (e.g., 3.14)
+2.float – floating point numbers (e.g., 3.14)

-double – double-precision floating point numbers
+3.double – double-precision floating point numbers

-char – single character (e.g., 'a', 'Z')
+4.char – single character (e.g., 'a', 'Z')

-bool – boolean values (true or false)
+5.bool – boolean values (true or false)

-string – sequence of characters (not a primitive type but commonly used via <string> library)
+6.string – sequence of characters (not a primitive type but commonly used via <string> library)

 A typical C++ program includes: